 .setName("Instance:PreemptibleInstanceInterruption");

-// Specify runtime parameters
+// Specify the runtime parameters.

 RuntimeOptions runtime = new RuntimeOptions();

-// Call the DescribeSystemEventAttribute interface
+// Call the DescribeSystemEventAttribute operation.

 DescribeSystemEventAttributeResponse response = client.describeSystemEventAttributeWithOptions(request, runtime);